uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 At this point we have a logical, buildable, testable patch that is ready to be submitted for review.
 However, lets make sure that our patch stack is good with all the other work people have recently published to upstream.
 We do this as follows.

 ```
-git ps pull
+gps pull
 ```

 This takes the stack of patches and essentially lifts them up and replays them on top of the upstream changes.

-The `git ps pull` ran successfully with no conflicts.
+The `gps pull` ran successfully with no conflicts.
 So all the patches in our stack are good.

 ```
   2     af73d2 WIP: Add login screen